sedatzauhqui (MH643r)

 Added Analysis:

-with tzauhqui, “spinner” or “weaver.”
-Silk making, a foreign introduction, was an important industry in sixteenth-century Mexico.
-There are tiny pockets, such as in the Mixteca, where Indigenous women still make silk thread, feeding mulberry leaves to the silk worms.
+The Spanish loanword “seda” (silk) is coming to play in the gloss, combined with tzauhqui, “spinner” or “weaver.”
+Silk making, a Spanish introduction, was an important industry in the second half of the sixteenth century parts of Mexico.
+It experienced a boom in the Mixteca, in Oaxaca, as shown in the Codex Sierra-Texupan.
+There are tiny pockets in the Mixteca where Indigenous women still make silk thread, feeding mulberry leaves to the silk worms.
+I have witnessed this personally.

 Added Analysis, Credit: